tayhooser/slithermaze/README.md

 ## How To Run

-Open slithermaze.html in your browser of choice.
+Open slithermaze.html in your browser of choice, or visit https://slithermaze.com/ !

 ## Credits
 Taylor Hooser<br>